Veal & Beef Stock Recipes

 A well loved Louisiana brunch dish, Grillades are a classic braise of tender beef with plenty of seasoning, tomatoes, garlic, and the "holy trinity" of Cajun and Creole cuisine: a base of sautéed onion, green pepper, and celery.
 Serve Grillades over our Simple Grits or Creamy Cheddar Grits for a delicious brunch or supper.

-If you've only ever had baked beans from the can, your'e in for a treat: tender beans slowly simmered in our Glace de Viande with savory chunks of bacon and a simple homemade barbecue sauce stirred in.
-It's a natural with burgers, sausages, or ribs just off the grill.
+If you've only ever had baked beans from the can, your'e in for a treat: tender beans slowly simmered in our Glace de Viande with savory chunks of bacon and a simple homemade barbecue sauce stirred into the mix.
+It's a natural with burgers, sausages, chicken, or ribs just off the grill.

 Great for a crowd--Italian sausage meatballs surrounded by chunky vegetables, pasta, and greens in a savory broth.
 Serve it with a warm loaf of Italian bread.